CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 If multiple files with the same name exist in the source folder, the script appends a counter to the filename to ensure uniqueness, preventing any file from being overwritten in the target folder.

+The script is designed to leave the source folder unchanged and can be safely executed multiple times.
+It attempts to extract the date from image metadata as described, ensuring that only images with valid dates are copied to the target folder without duplicates.
+Images for which no date is found will be skipped, as the script assumes that the date should generally be present in the metadata.

 ## Features
 - Automatically extracts the `DateTimeOriginal` metadata from images.
 - Searches for alternative files with the same base name if metadata is missing.